Skip to main content

 goldsky turbo apply erc20-pipeline.yaml

-# the -n argument allows you to target one or more sources or transforms
+# the -n flag lets you target one or more sources or transforms

 goldsky turbo inspect erc20-pipeline.yaml -n usdc_transfers